Buying a property at auction

 If you are successful in purchasing a property you will be escorted to the contract room to fill out a purchase slip and provide us with two forms of identification.
 You will also be required to pay a non-refundable 10% deposit of the selling price and an auction administration fee of either £750 (London) or £600 (Nottingham).
 We accept personal cheques, personal debit cards and bankers drafts.
 Company/Commercial Cards are not acceptable.

 Completion usually takes place 20 working days after the date of exchange under the supervision of your solicitor.
 Please note that properties being sold at auction are being sold unconditionally.
-If you are the succesful bidder, you are legally obliged to complete the sale.
+If you are the successful bidder, you are legally obliged to complete the sale.